sapphiredev/shapeshift/README.md

 [Back to top][toc]

-All validations in ShapeShift contain certain methods.
+All validations in Shapeshift contain certain methods.

 `.run(data: unknown): Result<T, Error>`: given a validation, you can call this method to check whether or not the input is valid.
 If it is, a `Result` with `success: true` and a deep-cloned value will be returned with the given constraints and transformations.
 Otherwise, a `Result` with `success: false` and an error is returned.